HOWILLMAKEIT/MetaBox/docs/source/guide/QuickStart/index.md

 # Quickstart

-Hi！Here is the fastest way to begin your journey of Metabox.
+🚀 Hi！Here is **the fastest way to begin your journey of MetaBox**. 🚀

 ## Installation